stochasticresearch/copula/README.md

 ### Overview
 Contains many tools useful for copula modeling in Matlab that do not exist directly in the Statistics and Machine Learning toolbox.
 Highlights are:
-  - Smooth empirical copula density estimation via Beta-Kernels.
+  - Smooth empirical copula density estimation via Beta-Kernels for any D>=2.
+  - Empirical copula function estimation for any D>=2
   - Sampling from calculated empirical copula
   - Clayton/Frank/Gumbel copula PDF and sampling for D>=2
   - Hybrid Copula Bayesian Network construction